-In a graph, if there is $V_{i}\leftrightarrow V_{j}$, $V_i$ and $V_j$ are called spouses to each other.
-We use the terms $Adj(V)$, $Pa(V)$, $Ch(V)$, $An(V_i)$, $De(V_i)$, $Sp(V)$ and $PossAn(V)$ to denote the sets of all adjacent nodes, parents, children, ancestors, descendants, spouses and possible ancestors of $V$, respectively, in the same way as in~\cite{perkovic2018complete}.
-Their definitions are provided in the Appendix A. A directed cycle occurs when the first and last nodes on a path are equal.
+If there is $V_{i}\leftrightarrow V_{j}$ in a graph, $V_i$ and $V_j$ are called spouses to each other.
+We use $Adj(V)$, $Pa(V)$, $Ch(V)$, $An(V_i)$, $De(V_i)$, $Sp(V)$ and $PossAn(V)$ to denote the sets of all adjacent nodes, parents, children, ancestors, descendants, spouses and possible ancestors of $V$, respectively, in the same way as in~\cite{perkovic2018complete}.
+The definitions of a node's parents, children, ancestors and descendants are provided in Appendix A~\cite{cheng2022ancestral}.
+A directed cycle occurs when the first and last nodes on a path are the same node.
 A \emph{DAG} contains directed edges without cycles.
-An almost directed cycle occurs if $V_i\leftrightarrow V_j$ and $V_j\in An(V_i)$.
+In a DAG with observed and unobserved variables, if there exists $V_{i}\leftarrow U \rightarrow V_{j}$ where $U$ is a latent variable, $V_i$ and $V_j$ are often called spouses to each other.

 Ancestral graphs are often used to represent the mechanisms of the data generation process that may involve latent variables~\cite{zhang2008causal}.
 An ancestral graph is a graph that does not contain directed cycles or almost directed cycles~\cite{richardson2002ancestral}.
+An almost directed cycle occurs if $V_i\leftrightarrow V_j$ and $V_j\in An(V_i)$.

-To save space, the definitions of Markov property, faithfulness, graphical criteria of d-separation (denoted as $\indep_{d}$), m-separation (denoted as $\indep_{m}$), and inducing path are introduced in the Appendix A.
+To save space, the definitions of Markov property, faithfulness, d-separation (denoted as $\indep_{d}$), d-connecting (denoted as $\nindep_{d}$), m-separation (denoted as $\indep_{m}$), m-connecting (denoted as $\nindep_{m}$), and the graphical criteria of d-separation and m-separation are introduced in Appendix A.